(Disclaimer: this page contains affiliate links, meaning if you make a purchase, I will get a small commission at no cost to you.)

 Chemical Peels to Remove Blackheads

-Please, remember that if you decide to do chemical peels at home, do it during winter months when son is not so strong.
+Please, remember that if you decide to do chemical peels at home, do it during winter months when sun is not so strong.
 Avoid direct exposure to sun and never leave home without applying sunscreen with SPF 60.
 Follow manufacturer instructions.
 I’ve seen people who were using chemical peels at home and were not careful with sun exposure: these women unfortunately have very definitive dark spots now which cannot be removed even with phototherapy and other whitening procedures.

 Derma – E Overnight Peel with Alpha Hydroxy Acids – Derma E Overnight Peel contains 5% Alpha Hydroxy Acids (AHA) for safe, effective removal of dead surface skin cells.
 With every use, skin tone becomes more radiant, pigmentation is evened and age spots are visibly diminished.
 100% vegan, cruelty-free, paraben-free, sulfate-free, mineral oil-free, lanolin-free, gluten free, GMO-free.